 Research Process.
-The Fund's portfolio management utilizes information provided by, and the expertise of, the research staff of the investment adviser, sub-adviser and/or certain of their affiliates in making investment decisions.
+The Fund's portfolio management utilizes the information provided by, and the expertise of, the research staff of the investment adviser and its affiliates in making investment decisions.
 As part of the research process, portfolio management may consider financially material environmental, social and governance ("ESG") factors.
 Such factors, alongside other relevant factors, may be taken into account in the Fund's securities selection process.

 Recent Market Conditions.
-An outbreak of respiratory disease caused by a novel coronavirus was first detected in China in late 2019 and subsequently spread internationally.
-This coronavirus has resulted in closing borders, enhanced health screenings, changes to healthcare service preparation and delivery, quarantines, cancellations, disruptions to supply chains and customer activity, as well as general concern and uncertainty.
-The impact of this coronavirus has resulted in a substantial economic downturn, which may continue for an extended period of time.
-Health crises caused by outbreaks of disease, such as the coronavirus outbreak, may exacerbate other pre-existing political, social and economic risks and disrupt normal market conditions and operations.
-The impact of this outbreak has negatively affected the worldwide economy, as well as the economies of individual countries and industries, and could continue to affect the market in significant and unforeseen ways.
-Other epidemics and pandemics that may arise in the future may have similar effects.
-For example, a global pandemic or other widespread health crisis could cause substantial market volatility and exchange trading suspensions and closures.
-In addition, the increasing interconnectedness of markets around the world may result in many markets being affected by events or conditions in a single country or region or events affecting a single or small number of issuers.
-The coronavirus outbreak and public and private sector responses thereto have led to large portions of the populations of many countries working from home for indefinite periods of time, temporary or permanent layoffs, disruptions in supply chains, and lack of availability of certain goods.
-The impact of such responses could adversely affect the information technology and operational systems upon which the Fund and the Fund's service providers rely, and could otherwise disrupt the ability of the employees of the Fund's service providers to perform critical tasks relating to the Fund.
+An outbreak of respiratory disease caused by a novel coronavirus was first detected in China in December 2019 and subsequently spread internationally.
+This coronavirus has resulted in closing borders, enhanced health screenings, healthcare service preparation and delivery, quarantines, cancellations, disruptions to supply chains and customer activity, as well as general concern and uncertainty.
+The impact of this coronavirus may last for an extended period of time and result in a substantial economic downturn.
+Health crises caused by outbreaks, such as the coronavirus outbreak, may exacerbate other pre-existing political, social and economic risks and disrupt normal market conditions and operations.
+The impact of this outbreak, and other epidemics and pandemics that may arise in the future, could negatively affect the worldwide economy, as well as the economies of individual countries, individual companies and the market in general in significant and unforeseen ways.
 Any such impact could adversely affect the Fund's performance, or the performance of the securities in which the Fund invests and may lead to losses on your investment in the Fund.
+The effects of the outbreak may also cause issuers of securities held by Dividend Builder Fund to reduce, delay or eliminate previously anticipated dividend payments, which may adversely affect the Fund's distribution rate.

 General.
-The Fund's 80% Policy will not be changed unless shareholders are given at least 60 days' advance written notice of the change.
-Unless otherwise stated, the Fund's investment objective and certain other policies may be changed without shareholder approval.
-Shareholders will receive 60 days' advance written notice of any material change in the investment objective.
+Dividend Builder Fund's, Large-Cap Value Fund's, Real Estate Fund's, Small-Cap Fund's and Special Equities Fund's 80% Policy will not be changed unless shareholders are given at least 60 days' advance written notice of the change.
+The Fund's (except Real Estate Fund's) investment objective may not be changed without shareholder approval.
+Real Estate Fund's investment objective and, for all Funds, certain other policies may be changed without shareholder approval.
 The Fund might not use all of the strategies and techniques or invest in all of the types of securities described in this Prospectus or the SAI.
 While at times the Fund may use alternative investment strategies in an effort to limit its losses, it may choose not to do so.